 Common Queries:

-How long can sperm survive in a hot tub?
+How long does sperm survive in a hot tub?

 Important Disclaimer: This information is for educational purposes and should not be taken as medical advice.
 Always consult with your doctor about what’s safe and appropriate for you, especially regarding pregnancy or trying to conceive.